 Weight: 1.08kg / 2.38lb

-Unlike fixed colour temperature lights such as the more expensive SmallRig RC COB 350D (see review) you can use the Forza 60C’s CCT menu to emit a wide range of colour temperatures - from a warm 1800 degrees K to a cooler 20,000 degrees K. This is the widest range of degrees Kelvin that I’ve encountered when reviewing LED lights over the past year.
+Unlike fixed color temperature lights such as the more expensive SmallRig RC COB 350D (see review) you can use the Forza 60C’s CCT menu to emit a wide range of color temperatures - from a warm 1800 degrees K to a cooler 20,000 degrees K. This is the widest range of degrees Kelvin that I’ve encountered when reviewing LED lights over the past year.
 This versatility means that you can make the Forza 60C match a range of natural light sources at different times of the day.
 (Such as sunrise or midday) or mimic indoor light sources such as tungsten or even candlelight.

 Talking of candles leads us to the lamps’ Effects menu.
 Here preset effects enable you to conjure up a flickering candle, alternating blue and red flashes from a police car and the type of flickering lightbulb on the blink that you tend to find when exploring a house in a scary movie.